umd-lib/drupal-common/web/modules/patched/facets/README.md

 - https://www.drupal.org/project/facets_range_input
   Provides an input range form (min and max) as a processor and widget.
 - https://www.drupal.org/project/facets_range_dropdowns
-  Provides an dropdown widget that works with the range processor.
+  Provides a dropdown widget that works with the range processor.

-FAQ
+## FAQ
----

 Q: Why do the facets disappear after a refresh?
 A: We don't support cached views, change the view to disable caching.